matttrenary/mr30/projects/index.md

 ### Confirm stance on pursuit of varsity
 - No dissent on call but want to make sure all voices heard
-- <span style='color:green'>+ Clarify whether alternative admissions pursuit precedes this decision</span>
+- <span style='color:green'>+ Clarify whether alternative admissions investigation precedes this decision</span>

 ### Establish initial project timeline
 - Please comment on this outline